Frequently asked questions

 Degree vs Certifications

 Employers want to see that you have the right certification.
-There is also a legal requirement (see above).
+The law also requires you to have the right certification (see above).
 Because of all this, according to a recent Information Week’s, Dark Reading salary survey, 70% of workers in cybersecurity said certifications were the most important training in developing their career.
-Only 10% said they had a bachelor’s and 5% said that they had a master’s.
+Only 10% said they have a bachelor’s degree while 5% said they have a master’s degree.

 What is the Average Income in Cybersecurity?